-Rudder Common Gain- 100% means no multiplication.
+Rudder Common Gain - 1.00x means no multiplication.
 This is the recommended value for 550-class helicopters and smaller.
-For bigger helicopters it is often higher.130% could be fine.
-Transmitter gyro gain should be configured to approximately 60% for the first flight.
+For bigger helicopters it is often higher.
+1.3x could be fine.
+Gyro Gain in your transmitter should be configured to approximately 50% for the first flight.

-Rudder Gain - This parameter is enabled only in case of unassigned Gyro gain channel.
-It replaces function of Gyro gain from the transmitter, so you can directly set the value in the software.
+Rudder Gain - This parameter is enabled only in case of unassigned Gyro Gain channel.
+It replaces function of Gyro Gain from the transmitter, so you can directly set the value in the software.